HPSCIL/cuSTNLFFM/README.md

   -	All above are completely transparent to users
 + Outputs any number of prediction images
 + Supports a wide range of image formats (see http://gdal.org/formats_list.html)
-+ Includes a Windows version and a Linux/Unix version
++ Supports both Windows and Linux/Unix operating systems

 References
 ========